 What are the main steps in the divorce process?

 The main steps in the divorce process include filing a divorce petition, the respondent’s reply, discovery (exchange of financial documents), negotiations, and a final hearing to settle all matters.
-These steps need to be followed in a timely manner to avoid adding delays.
+These steps need to be followed promptly to avoid adding delays.

 What should I consider before starting a divorce?